jnizama/practicePython/README.md

 In this material you can find out how Python work and remeber python syntax in daily works.

 + Convert Decimal to Binary
-+ Convert Decimal to Binary
-+ Convert Decimal to Binary
++ Arrays & Tuplas
++ Using Dictionary
++ Define procedures
++ Root Squared & Time

 ## SQL Server connector